spiral/docs/view/basic-usage.md

     )
 )
 ```
-To render view file from dedicated namespace, we can use syntax where namespaces separated by `:` with view name:
+To render a view file from dedicated namespace, we can use syntax where namespaces are separated by `:` with view name:

 ```php
 $this->view->render('spiral:http/serverError');